 This series has been advocating for skill acquisition and talent development.
 Having practical skills can help one set up a business with or without capital, and you can be your own boss.
 Why not try and learn a skill?
 Will you harness a talent or hobby and make money out of it?
 Do it soon!

 We’ll be happy to hear your comments.
-Send us stories about your business journey let’s share them with others.
+Send us stories about your business journey let’s share with others.

 Please, do subscribe.